Liouvillian gap and single spin-flip dynamics in the dissipative Fermi-Hubbard model: Dynamics of a single spin flip

-{\it Dynamics of a single spin flip.}--- The analysis of the spin-flip and doublon-hole excitation from the steady state also applies to the dynamics of a single spin flip.
+The analysis of the spin-flip and doublon-hole excitation from the steady state also applies to the dynamics of a single spin flip.
 We consider a pure state with a single spin flip